speedracr/poodr/DEVOPS_AND_NETWORK.md

 `eval "whoami && ruby -v"`
 In the case of `rbenv`, `eval "$(rbenv init -)"' apparently initializes `rbenv` and lets us use shims and autocomplete.

+## Re-login to shell
+Once you've updated your path, use `exec $SHELL --login` to load a new shell session using the new path setting.